install.packages("devtools")

 return = "section")

-query <- "What is the hypothesis of this study?"
+query <- "What is the hypothesis of this study?
+Answer as briefly as possible."

 Batch Processing

 The functions pdf2grobid() and read_grobid() also work on a folder of files, returning a list of XML file paths or paper objects, respectively.
-The functions search_text() and gpt() also work on a list of paper objects.
+The functions search_text(), expand_text() and llm() also work on a list of paper objects.

 grobid_dir <- demodir()